sjbennett123/polarlarp/content/policies/npc_speech.md

 **Tour of NPC Shack**: As we run the game everyone is going to need to know the organization of the NPC Shack and help keep it easy to find things and use.
 This organization is a work in progress and after the event we should discuss any improvement ideas you have.
 The stuff here was donated please be considerate and help make it last.

+**Secrecy**: You will learn things while running that are intended to be secret from the players.

  **Overview of writeups**: This event may be different than many of you are used to, we have a lot more structure and writing than you have probably seen in the past.
 This might seem stifling, but we hope that we can convince you that can make for great experience for both you and the players.

 - Overview
 - Monster cards
 - Lore
 - Advice